while-is-alex/tic-tac-toe/README.md

 ![victory.png](https://i.ibb.co/5s1Kjbc/victory.png)

 ### Checking for a tie
 It is also possible that the players fill up the board spaces without ever winning.
-In that case, the bode checks for that possibility and announces when a tie has happened, prompting the players to inform whether they would like to play another game.
+In that case, the code checks for that possibility and announces when a tie has happened, prompting the players to inform whether they would like to play another game.

 ![tie.png](https://i.ibb.co/7RQ4rKH/tie.png)